 Sexual Assault Prevention and Response Best Practices for the University Travel Community

-Brooke Galloway (International Sexual Assault Prevention and Response Consultant); Paula Lucas (Pathways to Safety International)
+Brooke Galloway (International Sexual Assault Prevention and Response Consultant); Bill Frederick (Lodestone Safety International)

 This session will address best practices for sexual assault prevention and response for the university travel community.
-It will touch on important topics including sexual assault on the global scale, pre-departure information, country specific stigmas and laws, available resources and will incorporate activities and dialogue.
+It will touch on important topics including sexual assault on the global scale, pre-departure information, country specific stigmas and laws, available resources, and will discuss the Gift of Fear Curriculum.
+This session will incorporate activities and dialogue.

 Allison Pirpich (New York University); Samantha LaCroix (EUSA); Ren Herring (PWC); Eric Sneddon (NYU London)

 With the increasing focus on the return on investment (ROI) of higher education, administrators, students, and parents continue to emphasize post-college outcomes.
 The panel explores how study abroad internships give students a competitive edge in a future job or internship search.
 Topics will include skill building, career development resources, alumni data, and an employer’s hiring perspective.

 Urban Blues: The Metropolitan University, Non-Traditional Students, and Critical Literacies

 Chris Deegan (University of Illinois at Chicago); John Coumbe-Lilley (University of Illinois at Chicago); Andrea Custodi (CET Academic Programs)

 Urban research universities are accessible choices for under-served students with a range of identities and personal biographies.
 Through examples of short-term faculty led and semester-long programming, this session will discuss how the institutional research agenda and the student diversity narrative can collaborate in the development and delivery of intentional study abroad programming.

 Alumni Research: A Longitudinal Study and Its Impact for Current Practices